-5.6 First Round matches of each MMT Knock-out Competition shall be played on Saturday 14th October 2017 with a preliminary round if required on Saturday 9th September 2017.
+5.6 First Round matches of each MMT Knock-out Competition shall be played on Saturday 13th October 2018 with a preliminary round on Saturday 8th September 2018.

 - DRAWN MATCHES

-6.1 If at the end of normal time in a Final the scores are level, there shall be a two minute break.
+6.1 If at the end of normal time the scores are level, there shall be a two-minute break.
 After this break, the teams will change ends and there shall be a period of extra time between the teams of 10 minutes each way, with a one-minute interval.

 6.2 If the scores are then still level the teams will change ends and ‘sudden death’ will be played.
 Play will continue with the teams changing ends every ten minutes.
 The team scoring first during ‘sudden death’ will be deemed the winner.